Fandovec03/SpiderPositionFix/SpiderPositionFix/README.md

-Fixes issues with the spider mesh getting stuck as well as position desync between the object and the mesh container.
-The fix also makes spider not pathfind through OffMeshLinks with Jump areaMask.
+Fixes issues with the spider mesh getting stuck and position desync between the agent and the mesh container as well as other changes to address other issues.

+Report any bugs via Github or at the Modding discord.